nalabGAB/Quiz/README.md

 # How to open
 > [!IMPORTANT]
-> To open the file you must do one of the following:
+> To open the file you must follow one of the following step by step guides:
 > 1. Release<br />
 >   1.1.
 Open the latest release version on the Github repository page;<br />
 >   1.2.
 Download and execute the "Quiz.exe" file.